 This programme requires the student to undergo a twelve month period of work-integrated learning (WIL) during the third year of the diploma.
-All subjects must be passed in order to qualify for WIL placement in a suitable industry.
+All subjects must be passed in order to qualify for WIL placement.
 Students must adhere to the requirements stated in the Department's WIL Study Guide.
 Refer to Programme Rule 9.3.7 below.